ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 In general, one expects the GUA to be the default address to be published.
 A direct advantage of enabling local communication is to enable communications even in case of Internet disruption.
-Since communications are established with names which remain a global identifier, the communication can be protected by TLS the same way it is protected on the global Internet - using certificates.
+Since communications are established with names which remain a global identifier, the communication can be protected (at the very least with integrity protection) by TLS the same way it is protected on the global Internet - using certificates.